-Additionally, customers who either add recommended items to their cart or purchase a recommended item within the initial session have average order values a full 33% higher than those who do not engage.
-That means that brands should use every tool at their disposal to make sure their recommendations are hitting the mark-making personalized recommendations a must.
+Additionally, customers who either add recommended items to their cart or purchase a recommended item within the initial session have a higher average order values than those who do not engage.
+That means that brands should use every tool at their disposal to make sure their recommendations are hitting the mark — making personalized product recommendations a must.

 In addition to personalizing single elements of an experience, the contents and layout of an entire page can be personalized to reflect a visitor’s needs and intent.
 For sites like Amazon, for example, personalization is a huge revenue driver.
 Amazon features a vast selection of products, ranging from books to the Echo.
 Its users are also looking to accomplish widely varying tasks.

 Whether it be ordering groceries or shopping for back to school, Amazon customers span different lifestyles and needs.
 By personalizing almost every element of its homepage based on user data, past browsing history, and previous purchases, Amazon is able to cater to the individual with information relevant to them—reducing the sense of overwhelm that can easily send customers to a competitor.